 Our mission is to educate our community about professional dog training and dog language to keep dogs out of shelters and from being euthanized.

 I love dogs.
 A lot.
 Since I was a kid, I have loved this animal and had always wanted to understand how they think, speak and the WHY.
 When I was 16, my parents got me my first dog, a black cockapoo corgi mix that we - living all the way out in Jersey, named 'Phoenix'.
 Who would have thought?

 Why do I train dogs?
 About a year after getting 'Phoenix', my next-door neighbor brought home a German Shepherd puppy they named 'Thunder'.
 He and I would play along the fence and we became friends.
 They'd had him about 3 months and after several days of not seeing him out there, I asked my neighbor where he has been and he responded, "We got rid of him, he was chewing up everything in the house."

 Let that sink in.
 Unacceptable.
 When our dogs are left to their own instincts and reflexes, trouble in many forms can result.
 It isn't the fault of our dogs - they're animals!
 An education for our dogs leads to a better life for you and your best friend.
 Do any of us want to leave our dogs at home so often?
 To put him away when we have company over?
-To not be able to take a getaway because of his poor behavior?
-Or to be at the crossroads of surrendering your friend or keeping her?
+To not be able to take a getaway because of her poor behavior?
+Or to be at the crossroads of having to surrender your friend?
 There is a way out of these extremes.

 I've been in the field for almost a decade now, educating our community about what dog language is, how we can speak it, and implement it humanely to set our dogs up to succeed.
-So let's get back to it and put a dent in that number of dogs euthanized each year.
+So let's get back to it and show the world what a relationship with your best friend can be.
 Welcome to Steady Hand Dog Training, y'all!

 Probably at Chipotle